FindMySchool LogoFindMySchool

 Offers

 Demand for places is intense.
 The school's primary entry route (Year 7) saw over 1,200 applications for 208 places in recent admissions cycles.
 Pupils are banded equally by ability using Tower Hamlets' standard numeracy and literacy tests administered in Year 5, ensuring equal numbers from each band secure places.
-The last distance offered in 2024 was 0.677 miles.
+The furthest distance at which a place was offered in 2024 was 0.677 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 The school is non-selective and open to all faiths, though as a Church of England voluntary aided school, it does ask applicants to complete a supplementary information form for governors to consider.
 The school's commitment to serving its diverse, predominantly Muslim community whilst maintaining its Anglican character is managed thoughtfully — the school welcomes Muslim students and facilitates daily prayers and Friday Jummah observance.